LiteObject/inbox-ai/README.md

 project scaffolding, configuration management, and instrumentation so subsequent features can be implemented incrementally and safely.

+The current build includes the intelligence core: each synced message is summarised, key action items are extracted, and a heuristic priority score is stored alongside the raw email for downstream workflows.
+The system defaults to a deterministic fallback summariser if the local LLM is unavailable.

 ## Getting Started

 1. Create and activate a Python 3.11 environment.